FUMOTO RYOKAN

 Faint hydrogen sulfide odor

-(Private hot spring source / Mechanically pumped)
+(Private source / Mechanically pumped)

-Status of Source Utilization
+Status of Hot Spring Utilization

 Water added Heated Disinfected Circulated Bath additives